infosia/vrmpack/README.md

 vrmpack is a tool that can automatically optimize VRM files to improve loading and rendering speed.

+**vrmpack is not maintained anymore.
+VRM optimizer will be moved to [meshoptimizer](https://github.com/infosia/meshoptimizer)**

 ## Purpose

-This tool is experimental work indented to try out mesh-simplification algorithms that is provided by [meshoptimizer](https://github.com/zeux/meshoptimizer). *Currently this tool optimizes index buffer only, so you'll see only slightly changes regarding binary size*.
+This tool is experimental work indented to try out mesh-simplification algorithms that is provided by [meshoptimizer](https://github.com/infosia/meshoptimizer). *Currently this tool optimizes index buffer only, so you'll see only slightly changes regarding binary size*.
 Please do not use this in production :)

 ## Simplification